Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 - folder OF_1_3: 57459 OGs
   these are OGs with less than 3 sequences, cannot be used to build trees, so we have to take them out to another folder.
 - folder OF_ALL: 13790 OGs
+    - we further select the OGs with 4-12 sequences without duplication, there are 1659 OGs
+    - so the rest 12131 OGs with duplications

 2. MAFFT alignment

 3. IQtree tree building
-   196 OGs are failed, so copy all the successful .fa and .treefile to a new folder called 2_all_OG_multi_13594
+       - 196 OGs are failed from MAFFT or IQtree, so copy all the successful .fa and .treefile to a new folder called 2_all_OG_multi_13594

 ### S2.2-topology analysis (identify paralogs, i.e. in-paralogs and out-paralogs)